Rigby boys rally to defeat Madison 57-53 for rivalry win

 “I’m so proud of our guys,” Madison coach Travis Schwab said.
 “We came in here and battled.”

-The teams meet in the regular season finale on Feb.
-14 at Madison, but Schwab was quick to point out the remaining conference games against Highland and Thunder Ridge.
+The teams meet in the regular season finale Friday at Madison, but Schwab was quick to point out the remaining conference games against Highland and Thunder Ridge.
 Last year, the Bobcats were 4-1 versus Rigby, winning the district title on the way to placing second at the 5A state tournament.

 Dawson Wills and Carson Downey led Madison with 16 points each.